AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-api-mgmt/01-api-mgmt-import-api.md

 ## Estimated Timing: 20 minutes
 # Exercise 1: Create an API Management instance

-In this section of the exercise you create a resource group and Azure Storage account.
-You also record the endpoint, and access key for the account.
+In this section of the exercise, you create a resource group and an Azure Storage account.
+You also record the endpoint and access key for the account.

-1. Use the **[>_] (1)** button to the right of the search bar at the top of the page to create a new cloud shell in the Azure portal, selecting a **Bash (2)** environment.
+1. Use the **[>_] (1)** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a **Bash (2)** environment.

      ![](./media/A01.png)

      ![](./media/A02.png)

-2. If you are prompted to select a storage account to persist your files, select **No storage account required (1)**, select default **subscription (2)**, and then select **Apply (3)**.
+2. If you are prompted to select a storage account to persist your files, select **No storage account required (1)**, select the default **subscription (2)**, and then select **Apply (3)**.

     ![](./media/A03.png)

 4. Now create variables using the code below.
-Click on it, paste the following into note pad and update the values accordingly and run in Bash:
+Copy it into Notepad, update the values accordingly, and then run it in the Bash terminal:

     | Settings | Values |
     | -- | -- |